zceeatv/AMLS_assignment20_21_SN17006378/README.md

 - Hyperparameters include epoch and batch size, training optimisation algorithm, network weight initialisation neuron activation function, dropout regularisation, number of neurons in hidden layer
 - Requires changing passing variables into create_model for each optimisation option
+##### SVM.py
+- Contains the SVM algorithm training model and the training process
+- Running execute() will load in datasets, preprocess the data and then trains the SVM model, before calculating the accuracy scores from predictions on the test data
+- During preprocessing, a facial detection process is carried out based on 68 facial landmarks, returning 68 co-ordinates for each face
 ##### preprocess_data.py
 - Helper library used by all model scripts, used to preprocess data
 - Opens faces and labels from selected datasets, change path names where necessary